johnymontana/dgraph-render/README.md

 ## Prerequisites

 - A Render account (free tier available)
-- Basic familiarity with Docker and GraphQL
+- Basic familiarity with Docker
 - Git repository for your deployment configuration

 ## Overview